 The Atwater Police Department’s Records Bureau goal is to provide quality customer service to the citizens of Atwater, department personnel, and many other agencies requiring information and assistance.

-The Records Bureau is comprised of 1 Records Clerks.
+The Records Bureau is comprised of two Records Clerks.
 This Bureau is part of the Administrative Services Division and is overseen by Police Chief Salvador.
 The staff in the Records assists the public by; answering the business phone lines, making referrals to other department personnel and agencies, providing fingerprinting services and researching requests for report copies and statistical information.

 When the staff is not responding to customer service requests, they can be found entering data into local, county, state and national computer banks; maintaining the security and accuracy of the department’s records management system; maintaining the property and evidence taken into the department’s storage system; providing liaison duties with the local court system.